jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_79.md

 			{
 				"funcName":"",
 				"funcTitle":"Security Group",
-				"funcP":"By default, there are only 22 ports opened for public network to maximumly ensure the server security.
+				"funcP":"By default, there are only 22 ports opened for public network to maximally ensure the server security.
 The users can configure the security group policy after logging in the operating system."
 			}
 		]
 	},